DevExpress/testcafe/docs/articles/faq/README.md

 ### Can I use third-party modules in tests?

-You can import third-party modules to the test code and tested webpages.
+You can import third-party modules to the test code and inject scripts into tested webpages.

-To [import modules in the test files](../documentation/recipes/import-third-party-modules.md), use the `import` statement.
+To [import a module to a test file](../documentation/recipes/import-third-party-modules.md), use the `import` statement.

 ```js
 import fs from 'fs';